Sports Specific Injuries

 Although skiing has a reputation as a dangerous sport, research has shown that general skiing injury rates have reduced by 50% over the last fifteen years.
 Even so, it is almost as common for a skier to talk about their most recent injury as it is a road runner!

-Rugby is well known for a high injury rate and this is mostly due to the physicality and contact nature of the sport, coupled with a lack or protective equipment!
+Rugby is well known for a high injury rate and this is mostly due to the physicality and contact nature of the sport, coupled with a lack of protective equipment!
 In most cases, the only protection a rugby player wears is shin pads and a gum shield, although shoulder padding and padded scrum caps are also available and permitted.
+Read more about the most widespread rugby injuries and ways you can treat and prevent them.

-Ice hockey is a dangerous sport due to the high speeds, slippery surface, sharp blades and a solid puck traveling at up to 100 miles at hour!
-However, players do wear extensive protective gear, including helmets.
+Ice hockey is a dangerous sport due to the high speeds, slippery surface, sharp blades and a solid puck travelling at up to 100 miles an hour!
+However, players do wear extensive protective gear, including helmets which can help prevent any ice hockey injuries.
+Acute injuries are widespread in ice hockey because of the speed and danger during a game, but the repetitive skating training can also cause more gradual pain and injury.

 Soccer injuries occur predominantly in the legs, although occasionally injuries to the upper body do occur, often through falls or impacts.
 Soccer injuries may be either acute - where there is one incident that clearly causes the injury or chronic - where an injury develops gradually.